 As with many personal injury cases, when you meet with a truck accident lawyer from our Jackson office, we’ll share how more than one party may be responsible for a tractor-trailer crash.

 Your personal injury attorney from Pittman Roberts & Welsh, PLLC may advise you that the following persons or entities could be considered liable depending on the results of the crash investigation:

 - Truck driver

 - Company leasing the truck or trailer

-Depending on the circumstances, the entity could be deemed negligent.
-The most common indications of negligence include:
+Some of the most common indications of negligence include: